 While it isn't right to avoid paying your bills, it isn't right for collectors to chase prescribed debt either.

-Collectors are not allowed to contact customers on a Sunday or between 6 am and 9 pm on any day.
+Collectors are not allowed to contact customers on a Sunday or outside the period of 6 am - 9 pm on any day.
 Contact within these times constitutes unprofessional conduct in terms of the Debt Collectors Act.

-If the same collector or agency contacts you repeatedly and makes the same threats but does not follow-up on them, this could be a sign that they never had the mandate or intention to take further legal action.
+If the same collector or agency contacts you repeatedly and makes the same threats but does not follow-up on them, this could be a sign that they never had the mandate or had any intention of taking further legal action to begin with.
 It is unlawful for a debt collector to threaten that legal proceedings will follow non-payment, if there is no true intention to carry out that threat.

 Of course, the proper and responsible way to deal with these situations is to not get into debt at all.
 If trouble is looming, contact your credit provider and be transparent with them.
 This could avoid you getting blacklisted, or being handed over to a debt collection agency.